jadonvanyo/home_hero/README.md

 cd home_hero
 ```

+### Gmail Two Factor Authentification Password

+If you want to send emails to a Gmail account, you will need to obtain a two factor authentification password using the following steps:
+1. Go to your Google Account.
+2. Select Security.
+3. Under "Signing in to Google," select 2-Step Verification.
+4. At the bottom of the page, select App passwords.
+5. Enter "home_hero" for the name associated with the password.
+6. Select Generate.
+7. To enter the app password, follow the instructions on your screen.
+The app password is the 16-character code that generates on your device.
+8. Select Done.

 ## Usage

 This project is designed to be fully configurable via a `config.json` file, allowing users to run a series of web scrapers and analyses without direct code manipulation.
 Follow the steps below to set up and execute the application.